How to Create a Mobile App: A Complete Development Guide

 • It can worsen the user experience.
 Mobile ads can be annoying and interfere with app usage.
 In the worst-case scenario, users may look for an alternative application.

 • How much you earn depends on the quality of your traffic.
-It’s not enough to just target the people who use your app; you need to target them right.
+It’s not enough to target the people who use your app; you need to target them correctly.

 The following will give you some insight into some mobile ad networks that are worth considering for your new app.